bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 reuse its milestone or create it in the open state before release bookkeeping starts.
 Set `due_on` to the planned release date when creating the milestone; if the milestone already exists and is still open, fill or update its due date to the current plan:

+Keep release milestone descriptions empty.
+Release summaries, planning notes, and process context belong elsewhere.
+The only exception is a cross-version advisory that the maintainer explicitly asks to show on affected milestones; in that case, the description must contain only that notice.

 ```powershell
 $version = "9.1.4"
 $plannedReleaseDate = "2026-08-05T00:00:00Z"